Discovery of the Relativistic Schr\"odinger Equation: Further treatment: nonrelativistic approximation

 Let us analyze a nonrelativistic limit of Schr\"{o}dinger's fine structure formula (\ref{sol16})--(\ref{sol17}) and compare with the corresponding results for Sommerfeld--Dirac's one (\ref{lim0})--(\ref{lim1}).
 For the relativistic Schr\"{o}dinger equation, in the limit $c\rightarrow \infty $ (or $\mu \rightarrow 0),$ one gets \cite{Davydov1965}, \cite{Schiff1968}:

 which can be derived by a direct Taylor's expansion and/or verified by a computer algebra system.
 Here, $n=n_{r}+l+1$ is the corresponding nonrelativistic principal quantum number.
-The first term in this expansion is simply the rest mass energy $E_{0}=mc^{2}$ of the charged spin-zero particle, the second term coincides with the energy eigenvalue in the nonrelativistic Schr\"{o}dinger theory and the third term gives the so-called fine structure of the energy levels.
+The first term in this expansion is simply the rest mass energy $E_{0}=mc^{2}$ of the charged spin-zero particle, the second term coincides with the energy eigenvalue in the nonrelativistic Schr\"{o}dinger theory and the third term gives the so-called fine structure of the energy levels, which removes the degeneracy between states of the same $n$ and different $l\/.$ Unfortunately, Schr\"{o}dinger's relativistic approach didn't account correctly for the fine structure of hydrogenlike atoms, such as hydrogen, ionized helium, doubly-ionized lithium, etc. For example, the total splitting of the fine-structure levels for the principal quantum number $n=2$ became $8/3$ times as large as the one obtained from Sommerfeld's theory, which was in perfect agreement with experiments, notably for ionized helium \cite{Davydov1965}, \cite{Mehra1987}, \cite{Schiff1968}, \cite{Sommerfeld1951}. \footnote{The maximum spreads of the fine-structure levels occur when $l=0\/,$ $l=n-1$ and $j=1/2\/,$ $j=n-1/2$ for (\ref{lim2}) and (\ref{lim3}), respectively \cite{Davydov1965}, \cite{Schiff1968}.
+Therefore, for the quotient, one gets } This is why, it is almost certain that Schr\"{o}dinger, who always insisted on a very good fit of experimental data by the theoretical description, would never consider publishing a `wrong theory' of the relativistic hydrogen atom!

 In Dirac's theory of the relativistic electron, the corresponding limit has the form \cite{Bethe1957}, \cite{Davydov1965}, \cite{Schiff1968}, \cite{Suslov2020}: